 Looking for 1/2RU vertical rack spacing rails to better ventilate your 19-inch rack gear?
-Our new 4-hole rail design is now available!
+Our 4-hole rail design is available!

 The EIA-310 specification has been the 19-inch racks standard for equipment for 50 years.
 EIA-310 is a specification for what is often called the “standard rack”.
 This specification standardizes several important features of 19-inch racks, such as the Rack Unit (RU or U), vertical hole spacing, horizontal hole spacing, rack opening and front panel width.
 The specification also sets tolerances on each of these dimensions.